The Trial of the Chicago 7 (soundtrack)

 The Trial of the Chicago 7 (Music from the Netflix Film) is the soundtrack to the 2020 film The Trial of the Chicago 7, directed by Aaron Sorkin.
-Daniel Pemberton written and composed the film score in his third collaboration with Sorkin after Steve Jobs (2015) (Note: Sorkin wrote the script of Steve Jobs.) and Molly's Game (2017).
-The soundtrack, which featured three original songs performed by British singer Celeste, was released digitally under American record label Varèse Sarabande and Universal Music Group on October 16, 2020.
+Daniel Pemberton composed the film score in his third collaboration with Sorkin after Steve Jobs (2015) (Note: Sorkin wrote the script of Steve Jobs.) and Molly's Game (2017).
+The soundtrack, which features three original songs performed by British singer Celeste, was released digitally under American record label Varèse Sarabande and Universal Music Group on October 16, 2020.
 A physical CD edition of the soundtrack was released on November 20.

 Background

 Pemberton had composed the film score during the COVID-19 pandemic lockdown at his studio in London, but he could not record the score due to the pandemic restrictions.
 When the restrictions were partially lifted during late-2020, Pemberton managed to record the score, which took place in Studio Two at Abbey Road Studios.
 The score was conducted by Sam Okell, with assistance from Christopher Parker and Jack Thomason.
-The string session, consisted of 40 players recording the tracks, as Pemberton stated that "A lot of the score is actually about detail rather than numbers, so stuff like the riot cues and the opening, a lot of that is not about numbers, it’s about capturing those details."
+The string session, consisted of 40 players recording the tracks, as Pemberton stated that "A lot of the score is actually about detail rather than numbers, so stuff like the riot cues and the opening, a lot of that is not about numbers, it's about capturing those details."

 While, there had no plans for incorporating songs in the film, three original songs were composed and had performed by British singer Celeste.
 The track "Hear My Voice" was served as the lead single and was released on September 30, 2020.
 Prior to the official release, "Hear My Voice" was submitted to the 93rd Academy Awards for Best Original Song in September 2020.
 Sorkin initially wanted to reuse The Beatles' track "Here Comes the Sun" (1969), to feature in the end-credits to conclude the film "with a note of positivity, a moment of light and hope at the end".
 But, as the track being incorporated by several artists, including Pemberton for Yesterday (2019), (Note: Based on the eponymous 1965 song, Pemberton had incorporated several tracks of Beatles' in the film.) he decided against it.
 As a result, "Hear My Voice" was composed.
 Celeste's vocals were approved by Pemberton, as "it takes back to the courtroom period of 1969".